 Abstract: Microplastics, defined as plastic particles smaller than 5 mm, have emerged as significant environmental contaminants due to their persistence and ability to adsorb and transport pollutants.
 This study explores the sources, classification, and environmental impact of microplastics, with a focus on their interactions with polymer composites.
-Microplastics serve as carriers for heavy metals, organic pollutants, and pathogens, increasing their bioavailability and potential degradation of polymer toxicity.
-The composites in microplastic-rich environments contributes to fragmentation, contaminant leaching. deterioration. and structural Strategies for mitigating microplastic-polymer composite contamination include the development of biodegradable materials, surface modifications to reduce contaminant and advanced remediation adsorption, technologies.
+Microplastics serve as carriers for heavy metals, organic pollutants, and pathogens, increasing their bioavailability and potential toxicity.
+The degradation of polymer composites in microplastic-rich environments contributes to fragmentation, contaminant leaching. and structural deterioration.
+Strategies for mitigating microplastic-polymer composite contamination include the development of biodegradable materials, surface modifications to reduce contaminant and adsorption, advanced remediation technologies.
 The findings highlight the urgent need for research, policy interventions, and sustainable material innovations to address the challenges posed by microplastic pollution.